yassine-youcefi/kong-api-gateway/README.md

 ## Extending

-- To add a GUI, add a Konga service to `docker-compose.yaml`.
+- To add more GUIs or tools, add them as services in `docker-compose.yaml`.
-- To add plugins, configure them via the Admin API or with declarative config.
+- To add plugins, configure them via the Admin API, Konga, or with declarative config.

 ## .gitignore